 Your Next Steps

-Gamma Knife for Trigeminal Neuralgia
+Gamma Knife is a Trigeminal Neuralgia Treatment Option

 Gamma Knife radiosurgery is performed in an outpatient setting, often in a hospital but not requiring a stay longer than a couple of hours beyond treatment completion.
 The length of your treatment session depends on the location and size of the area being treated but tends to last from 15 minutes to a little over an hour.
 Many patients require only a single session of treatment, but this too depends on your individual condition.